 The troubles with SCE&G/Santee Cooper’s nuclear project worsened in 2017 when Westinghouse filed for bankruptcy in March and in July both utility partners abandon the construction project.

-In 2017, several petitions were filed with the PSC by the Office of Regulatory Staff, SCE&G, Dominion Energy and the Sierra Club/Friends of the Earth to address abandonment costs of the nuclear project and approval of Dominion to acquire SCE&G. Mr. Knapp intervened in all dockets which were later consolidated into one docket.
+In 2017, several petitions were filed with the PSC by the Office of Regulatory Staff, SCE&G, Dominion Energy and the Sierra Club/Friends of the Earth to address the $5 billion in nuclear construction abandonment costs and approval of Dominion to acquire SCANA/SCE&G. Mr. Knapp intervened in all dockets which were later consolidated into one docket.
 Mr. Knapp supported the ORS position that SCE&G rates should be rolled back by about 20% from pre-abandonment rates.